Dr. Christian Davies-Venn

 He started his professional career as a project manager and subsequently a technical manager and partner of an engineering consulting firm.
 His international experience has included design of several development projects in Liberia, Sierra Leone, the Gambia, and Nigeria sponsored by the World Bank, the European Economic Community, the African Development Bank, and other international agencies.

 In 1990, Dr. Davies-Venn joined a global consulting engineering firm in Fairfax, Virginia as a senior project manager and process development group leader.
 He later joined PEER Consultants, an international environmental engineering consulting firm headquartered in Washington, DC as a senior program manager and subsequently Director of Water and Wastewater Engineering.
-He is currently a Vice President and the Chief Engineer of the company.
+He served as Vice President and Chief Engineer of the company.

 For the past 42 years Dr. Davies-Venn has been involved in the planning, design, and construction management of a wide range of environmental projects including water treatment, supply and distribution systems; stormwater; wastewater treatment and collection systems for several federal, state, local, and industrial clients throughout the U.S. For these projects, he served in various capacities ranging from project manager to principal-in-charge.